tsblock/Area-Trainer/README.md

 The programme serves as a useful tool for test and examination revision.
 You can choose to do short answer questions or multiple choice questions.

+* Note: You have to put the "users.json" file in the same location as "Area_Trainer.py" or else the code won't function properly.

 ## Scoring

 In short answer questions, you will have five attempts to answer the question correctly.